Orthopedics & Orthopedic Surgery

 - Sports Medicine

 - When to Make an Appointment

 - Helpful Resources

-During joint replacement procedures, a surgeon cuts away damaged bone and cartilage and replaces it with artificial components made of metal alloys, high-grade plastics and polymers.
+Orthopedic surgeons in Mankato, Minnesota, perform robotic arm-assisted orthopedic surgery for partial and total knee replacements, and total hip replacements.
+A surgeon cuts away damaged bone and cartilage, and replaces it with artificial components made of metal alloys, high-grade plastics and polymers.

 There are several different varieties of robotic assistance used for orthopedic surgery.
-At Mayo Clinic, a computerized tomography (CT) scan before the surgery is used to plan exactly how much bone should be removed and to aid in maximizing the accuracy of the alignment and placement of the implant.
-During the surgery, the robotic arm ensures that this plan is followed exactly — so that just enough but not too much bone is removed.
+A computerized tomography (CT) scan before surgery is used to plan exactly how much bone should be removed and to aid in maximizing the accuracy of the alignment and placement of the implant.
+During the surgery, the robotic arm ensures that this plan is followed exactly — so just enough, but not too much, bone is removed.

 One of the most difficult aspects of joint replacement surgery is placing the individual components of the artificial joint in the best possible alignment so they will mesh together and work smoothly.
 The robotic arm provides tactile, visual and auditory feedback to assist the surgeon in achieving the desired orientation, which can enhance stability and mobility.